Cost

 Commercial insurance + diabetes $25–$75 Ozempic or Mounjaro with savings card

-Commercial insurance + weight loss $25–$100 IF covered, full price if not Wegovy or Zepbound with savings card
+Commercial insurance + weight loss $25–$100 IF covered, full price if not Wegovy, Zepbound, or Foundayo with savings card

 No insurance $200–$1,350+ Compounded ($200–$500) or patient assistance